pulse2percept/pulse2percept/doc/topics/encoders.rst

 .. versionadded:: 0.10.0

-A visual source contains gray levels; an implant delivers electrical pulses.
-A :py:class:`~pulse2percept.stimuli.StimulusEncoder` defines the mapping between the two.
+A visual source contains gray levels; an implant delivers stimulation.
+An :py:class:`~pulse2percept.stimuli.Encoder` defines the mapping between the two.
+:py:class:`~pulse2percept.stimuli.StimulusEncoder` covers devices driven by a current source; :py:class:`~pulse2percept.stimuli.PRIMAEncoder` covers the photovoltaic PRIMA system, which is driven by light.

 Basic usage
 -----------